Bounds on Scalar Masses in Theories of Moduli Stabilization

 We now wish to examine examples we know of of string theory models in which all moduli are stabilized to gain further insight.

 \textbf{Ex.
 1} Simple KKLT Model

 This example \cite{kklt} has all complex structure moduli stabilized by fluxes and a single Kahler modulus and axion stabilized by non-perturbative corrections.
 The vacuum energy is tuned by adding what amounts to a D-term potential.
 We didn't consider D-terms above, but we can incorporate them into the discussion based on these examples.
 Both the Kahler modulus and the axion obtain masses of order $20.\times m_{3/2}$ in this simple model.
-Here $r \sim 0$, but the kinetic terms for moduli are suppressed by approximately $\left(\frac{1}{10}\right)^2$, lifting the moduli masses above $\sqrt{2} m_{3/2}$.
+Here $r \sim 0$, but the supergravity theory is not supersymmetric, due to the explicit D-term breaking.
 This scenario allows for a lighter gravitino $m_{3/2}\sim 1$ TeV, but the moduli will still dominate the cosmic energy density for times up to BBN and beyond.

 The non-thermal cosmology of mirage-mediated supersymmetry breaking in the KKLT context was discussed \cite{Nagai:2007ud}.
 Late decay of moduli produce an abundance of Bino-like LSPs, which the annihilate rapidly through the pseudo-scalar Higgs resonance.